vermasachin/vermasachin.github.io/_posts/2017-06-09-relation-between-movie-length-and-imdb-rating.md

 ### Conclusion

 This data was gathered from a set of 5000 movies.
+After sorting the data, an average of 50 consecutive values was used to draw a smooth graph. *Data may be slightly skewed.*

 So, in the final graph if we ignore some outliers, it is evident that the length of a movie is directly proportional to its IMDB rating.